PavelKisliak/BitSerializer/README.md

 ___
 The library is designed for simple serialization of arbitrary C++ types to various output formats.

-This is the first version open for public access, currently it includes support for only one JSON format, which requires an external C ++ REST SDK library.
-The purpose of creating this library was to simplify the serialization of data for the http server.
+This is the first version open for public access, currently it includes support for only one JSON format, which requires an external C++ REST SDK library.
+The historical  purpose of creating this library was to simplify the serialization of data for the http server.

 The good tests coverage helps to keep stability of project.
 If you are see kind of issue, please describe it in «[Issues](https://bitbucket.org/Pavel_Kisliak/bitserializer/issues?status=new&status=open)» section.

 #### Main features:
   - Support for different formats (currently only JSON).
   - Produces a clear JSON, which is convenient to use with Javascript.
   - Checking at compile time the permissibility of saving types depending on the structure of the output format.
   - Simple syntax (similar to serialization in boost library).
+  - Validation of deserialized values.
   - Support for serialization ANSI and wide strings.
   - Support for serialization of most STL containers.
   - Support for serialization of enum types (registration of a names map is required).